 There may be circumstances where the SAR criteria have not been fully met but it is felt that a review of the case would be beneficial.
 SAR's and Learning Reviews can also be used to explore examples of good practice where it is likely that lessons can be applied to future cases.
 These are decisions made by the Safeguarding Adults Review Committee.

 The Safeguarding Adults Review Committee considers all referrals for SARs.
-The group makes recommendations to the Safeguarding Adults Board on whether a SAR should be held, or if other actions should be taken to respond to the issues identified.
+This multi-agency group makes recommendations to the Safeguarding Adults Board on whether a SAR should be held, or if other actions should be taken to respond to the issues identified.
 Any agency can make a referral to the Safeguarding Adults Review Committee.

 For further information regarding SARs please click here to view the North of Tyne Safeguarding Adult Review Policy and Procedure 2018 (Updated 2020)